 Navigate the Privileges Tab

-When you’re allowed to create or edit member groups and/or API keys, you can access the Privileges tab, which allows you to manage the privileges granted to a group or API key (see Adding and Managing Groups and Adding and Managing API Keys).
+When you’re allowed to create or edit member groups and/or API keys, you can access the Privileges tab, which allows you to manage the privileges granted to a group or API key (see Manage Groups and Manage API Keys).

 |1||List of services

 The Coveo Platform consists of five services, which each include several related domains (see Services, Domains, and Access Levels).
-In the Coveo Cloud Administration Console, each section of the navigation menu corresponds to a service.
+In the Coveo Administration Console, each section of the navigation menu corresponds to a service.